drneavin/Demultiplexing_Doublet_Detecting_Docs/docs/source/Installation.rst

 ==========================
 Installation should be pretty painless (we hope).
 We have  provided all the softwares in a singularity image which provides continuity across different computing platforms (see `HPCNG Singluarity <https://singularity.hpcng.org/>`__ and `Sylabs io <https://sylabs.io/singularity/>`__ for more information on singularity images).
-The only thing to note before you download this image is that the image is **~9Gb** so, depending on the internet speed, it will take **~20-30 min to download**.
+The only thing to note before you download this image is that the image is **~6.5Gb** so, depending on the internet speed, it will take **~15-30 min to download**.
-The good news is that you should only need to do this once.
+The good news is that you should only need to do this once unless updates are made to the scripts or image.

 Just download the singluarity image with: